Davit98/GT-WebApp-Prototype/README.md

 # GT-WebApp-Prototype

 This repo contains the code and the files for running the query sharing web application.
-The repository has two branches: **master** and **dlab_server_v**. **dlab_server_v** is the branch containing the version of the website that is deployed to our server: http://51.158.119.80/. **master**, on the other hand, is the branch containing the code used for generating the local applications (executable files).
-The local apps are available [here](https://www.dropbox.com/sh/d9xx4hhoxvgw45t/AACG5BXsMzooYKOiYAHCHYmKa?dl=0).
+The repository has two branches: **master** and **dlab_server_v**. **dlab_server_v** is the branch containing the version of the website that is deployed to our server: http://51.158.119.80/.
+The code is available under the path /var/www/dashApp in the server. **master**, on the other hand, is the branch containing the code used for generating the local applications (executable files).
+The local apps can be downloaded from [here](https://www.dropbox.com/sh/d9xx4hhoxvgw45t/AACG5BXsMzooYKOiYAHCHYmKa?dl=0).

 For installing the necessary python libraries you can just run ```pip install -r requirements.txt```.

 #### File descriptions

-*main.py* - the pyhton code running the web app.
+*main.py* - the python code running the web app.

-*assets/* - this folder most importantly contains *header.css* which defines the design of the website.
-In addition, it contains the favicon and a couple png files used in the web app.
+*assets/* - this folder contains *header.css* which defines the design of the web application.
+In addition, it contains the website's favicon and a couple of image files used in the web app.

 *sample.json* - this is a sample json file used for testing the functionality of the website.